richmondu/shipping_application/README.md

 ### Shipping Fee class

-This integrates both Parcel and Voucher classes to compute the discounted price
+This integrates both Parcel and Voucher classes to compute the discounted price.

 # Unit testing